 Discussed above in section 3.4.
 To summarize, Dunsmuir's poverty rate is slightly lower than the region's, and the Dunsmuir household median income is lower than Siskiyou county's.
 Figure 6 below illustrates the data in Table A-15 indicating as of 2020, 60 percent of Dunsmuir households had gross incomes of less than \$50,000, with 40 percent of households earning gross incomes of \$50,000 or more.
 In comparison, 53 percent of the region's households earned incomes of less than \$50,000, and 47 percent of households earned at least \$50,000.
 While Dunsmuir does not have a high concentration of poverty, households have fewer financial resources for housing and other expenses, which may limit mobility and increase risk for displacement.
 With a small population of 1,707 persons in 2020, and a significant majority of household incomes under \$100,000 (as shown in Figure 9 below), income do not vary substantially throughout the community.
 As shown in Table A-14 above, there were 464 households in 2020 with earnings of less than \$50,000, 256 households with earnings between \$50,000 and \$99,999, and 57 households with earnings of \$100,000 or more.
-Based on local knowledge, the mix of incomes is https://datausa.io/profile/geo/dunsmuir-ca?compare=siskiyou-county-ca#economy, accessed September 15, 2023.
+Based on local knowledge, the mix of incomes is generally spread throughout the community, with no major differences between neighborhoods or areas of the City.

+&lt;sup>12 https://datausa.io/profile/geo/dunsmuir-ca?compare=siskiyou-county-ca#economy, accessed September 15, 2023.